hankbesser/recursive-agents/README.md

 - **UI Developers** → ```streamlit.py``` (progress containers)
 - *or any combination of these*

-💡 **Tip:** Each module includes extensive docstrings explaining design decisions, usage patterns, and implementation details.
+💡 **Tip:** Each module includes extensive docstrings and comments explaining design decisions, usage patterns, and implementation details.
 Start with the docstrings for a comprehensive understanding.

 ---